4d/docs/docs/ORDA/ordaClasses.md

-:::info

-- An `onHttpGet` function can be called through HTTP requests with the `GET` verb only.
-If it is called with a `POST` verb, an error is returned.
+:::caution

-- As this type of call is an easy offered action, the developer must ensure no sensitive action is done in such functions.
+As this type of call is an easy offered action, the developer must ensure no sensitive action is done in such functions.

 :::